 In November 1996 California voters passed Proposition 218 requiring affirmation of the Municipal Services Tax by a two-thirds vote.
 The City reviewed revenue options and, despite the need to acquire a 2/3 vote to renew the tax, determined that using a Mello-Roos tax structure would provide a strong statutory basis for the tax making it less subject to legal appeal.

 In 1997 voters approved the Municipal Services Tax by a two-thirds majority at a maximum rate of $145 per parcel for a period of ten years.
-The Municipal Service Tax collected an average $875,000 per year and funded over half of the annual street capital improvement program and 100% of the Fire Prevention and Vegetation Management program.

 In November 2006, the New Community Facilities District 2006 (Municipal Services Tax) was approved by a 75 percent “yes” vote.
 The measure imposes a special tax at a maximum of $195 per year for a period of ten years.
 The support by city voters will allow the City to keep streets and roads repaired and to continue the Vegetation Management program, which is an essential part of the City’s wildfire protection efforts.

 For more information, please contact the Dept. of Public Works at DPW@cityofmillvalley.org or call 415-388-4033.

 For Seniors 65 and over and to quailify based on annual income Senior Exemption Guidelines and Form

 For other exemptions/credits offered by the City, click here